andrewcannan/higher-or-lower/README.md

 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.
 ```
 <br><br>

+## Version Control

+Workflow controlled using Git and GitHub.
+It helps you track different versions of your code and collaborate with other developers.
+Version control allows you to keep track of your work and helps you to easily explore the changes you have made.

+You can think of a repository as a “main folder”, everything associated with a specific project should be kept in a repo for that project.
+You will have a local copy (on your computer) and an online copy (on GitHub) of all the files in the repository.

+Once Changes on your local copy have been saved they can be added to the staging area using ```Git -add```.
+And then commited using ```Git commit``` along with your message, meaning they will be saved as a version of the repository which is then ready to be pushed, using ```Git push```, up to the online copy of your repository.
+<br><br>

 # Credits